The Reasons Shorter Contract Nursing Jobs Pay More

 • Hard to Fill Positions

-Short-term travel nurses who fill in when a hospital is in a bind are always well-respected and highly valued, which is why hospitals pay them so much more.
-In addition to the higher pay, you still receive all of the other great benefits that make travel nursing so appealing, from free housing to retirement to medical and dental coverage.
+Short-term contract nurses who fill in when a hospital is in a bind are always well-respected and highly valued, which is why hospitals pay them so much more.
+In addition to the higher pay, you still receive all of the other great benefits that make contract nursing so appealing, from free housing to retirement to medical and dental coverage.
 In addition, NurseChoice offers valuable bonuses and incentives that will drive your income higher and higher.

 If any of the situations below apply to you, then you're probably ready for a short-term assignment: